alpha-bytes/zs50-content/lectures/week6.md

 ### Design Patterns - An Introduction

-When we say the term `design pattern`, you may be picturing this:
+When we use the term `design pattern`, you may be picturing this:

 ![bobRoss](https://media.giphy.com/media/AbPNdmgk6TJK/giphy.gif)

 In a way, actually, it's not that far off!
-Just like a painting needs layers to make a cohesive whole, so too can your codebase benefit from the same type of "layering" mindset.
+Just like a painting needs layers to make a cohesive whole, so too will your codebase benefit from the same type of "layering" mindset.

 Think about it this way.
 When you create an Apex class, you're doing so to achieve a certain goal.
 That's the class's purpose, and you probably give it a descriptive name to make that purpose clear.
 Over time, you begin to accumulate many classes that solve the same types of problems.
 Said another way, they share the same ["areas of concern"](https://en.wikipedia.org/wiki/Separation_of_concerns).